iFailatGitHub/Cytus-2-iM-OS-Archive/im_posts/PAFF/[#015] Going back home, sorry for making everybody worried..md

 ![p1501.png](./attachments/p1501.png)
 ## Replies
 **PAFF-Official**<br>
-The check-ups show everything to be fine, but I still get dizzy when thinking about the concert.
+The check\-ups show everything to be fine, but I still get dizzy when thinking about the concert.
 Going to rest now.

 **CandiceNaoko**<br>
 It's a post from the real PAFF!
 She's back home to rest, thank god >\_<**<br>
 \#PrayForPAFF**

 **Pascal626**<br>
-It's PAFF~ QQ can finally rest assured.
+It's PAFF\~ QQ can finally rest assured.
 So what did the doctor say?

 **CeLiA**<br>
 Get some rest.
 We'll all be here for you!<br>